SabineEmden/astro-website/src/content/notes/former-chemist.md

 As a chemist, I also learned to ask for help.
 If I got stuck on a problem, I would talk to other members of my research group and explain the issue to them.
 Their input would often help me find a solution.

-Now that I'm learning web development, I'm very fortunate to have communities where I can for help when I'm stuck on a problem.
+Now that I'm learning web development, I'm very fortunate to have communities where I can ask for help when I'm stuck on a problem.